Have you ever asked yourself a question like: what is Web development? Or what is the difference between web design and web development?

-What is Web development?
-This term is as vast as the ocean.
+To begin with, the term web development is as vast as the ocean.
 There are innumerable programming languages as well as scores of frameworks and tools that are the lifeline of technical web development.

 Web development is indeed in the same boat as desktop and mobile app development.
 However, web development forms the basis of it all.
 Even with the rise of modern app development techniques, it still is undeniable that web development is the king.
 Therefore, even software developers have to know web development; or at least have a firm grasp of its basics.

 A good website promotes you 24/7; not even your best employee can do that- Paul Cookson

 The simplest way of describing web development is that it revolves around the creation of apps and tools that run on web browsers.
 These app and tools may be exclusively dependent on the server that created them.
 On the other hand, some of them may only use the server during their initial development or for data storage and retrieval among other things.

 To understand the present and future of web development, and also know the difference between web design and web development, let’s first try to understand its past.

 The history of web development begun with static web pages and hyperlink navigation.
 Initially, developers would create static web pages and link them up using hyperlinks.
 Unlike today’s websites and web apps, there was minimal or no interactivity at all since these web pages were designed to simply convey information and nothing more.

 CGI was used in the earlier days of web development to generate HTML based on data sent to the server by the browser.
 The developments that came later were designed to make CGI’s dynamic HTML generation easier.
 ASP and ColdFusion are examples of such developments and they served as a templating language for web development.
 Through them, HTML could be mixed with special tags and markup which made HTML generation easier, conditional and dependent on a particular web page.